Vinsengi/restaurant-booking-app/README.md

 - Display an interactive and image-rich menu.
 - Automate table availability checks to avoid double-bookings.
 - Store and serve images reliably through Cloudinary.
+- Manage cancellations
+- stay in touch with customers through feedback and contact us form
+- showcase the reviews got

 ---